sjbylo/misc/ocp-install/Installation-of-OpenShift-Container-Platform-3.5-into-a-single-All-in-one-VM-Steve-Bylo-Red-Hat.md

 MY_FQDN
 ```

-Run one of the following commands to create the /etc/ansible/hosts file.
-Check the content of the file.
+Run one of the following commands (curl or wget) to create the ansible inventory file.
+Check the content of the /etc/ansible/hosts file.

 The username and the domain names should be set correctly with the values of the above 2 variables.